Last Updated: November 6, 2021

 First up, this book is not a definitive guide to your child by week!
 It goes through 10 different stages or “Leaps”.
 The leaps are from 5 weeks old to 75 weeks old (that’s about 1.5 years old) Maybe not as exciting for your second or third kid, but for a first-time mom, I loved this book!
 I got the kindle version and I would try to check it out as a new “Leap” was coming up.
 Or there would be those mornings where it seemed like your baby woke up a whole new person.
 And then I would read about the current or next leap.
 As long as you take it as interesting ideas and don’t confuse it with actual milestones, you’ll be good.
 If reading it stresses you out, put the book away until you can shift your mindset, or don’t read it.

 I liked that each “Leap” chapter had lists of different things they might start doing.
 For example: body control, hand control, looking and seeing, listening and chatting.
 And the chapters were organized by different senses – helping them explore through sight, sound, touch, body postures.
 We found that our little one was usually more into hand work, language and sound items.
 He was much later on the rest of the movement (gross motor) etc. So it was fun to go through and highlight the list like “oh yeah, he is doing that!” etc. Each chapter also has activities or games to try with them.
 Followed by toys or other home items that they might be interested in soon.
 I found this super helpful and fun.
+This book would make a great baby registry gift as well.

 This may be the first time that you notice them crying real tears.
 They may stay awake for longer periods and seem more interested than before in the world around them.
 Just after birth, they were only able to focus on objects that were up to a foot away, but now they can focus at a longer distance.
 It’s not surprising, therefore, that a baby feels it’s time for some action.The Wonder Weeks